S.T.E.M. (Science, Technology, Engineering, Math)

 Storytime in the library is provided approximately 2 times per month for students in grades K-5 and weekly for preschool beginning in October.
 Storytellers include Sterling Grade School staff members, parents of SGS students, jr. high and high school students, college students, and community members.
 Storytime participants listen to and discuss stories, engage in activities, and learn about trips taken and other experiences of the storytellers.
 This literature enrichment activity builds a love of reading, books and learning in young audiences.

 Accelerated Reader (AR) is a computerized reading incentive program.
 Students take a STAR test to determine their reading range.
 This helps them select books that are "just right," not too easy or too hard.
 Books in the library that are part of the AR program are marked on the spine with a colored dot that shows the book's reading level and with a label inside the cover listing the book's reading level and point value.
 Students read the book, then take a comprehension test on the computer.
 Readers receive instant feedback, so they know right away how well they understood the book.
 Students earn points through the AR program and can earn prizes and privileges through reading AR books.
-Monthly drawings are held for each classroom, and winning students can earn a pizza lunch downtown with Mr. Riffel.
+Monthly drawings are held for each classroom, and winning students can earn a pizza lunch.
 Classroom teachers set AR point goals for their students, and quarterly parties are held for students meeting their AR goals.
 Past parties have included roller skating, bowling, swimming, and movie parties.
-Linda Calderwood is the district-wide AR Program Administrator.
+Michelle Miller is the district-wide AR Program Administrator.

 The William Allen White Children's Book Award program (WAW) is a state-wide reader's choice award.
 Any Kansas student in grades 3-8 who reads at least two books from the list of nominated titles is eligible to vote for their favorite book in April.
 Votes are tallied from across the state, and the winning author is invited to Kansas to receive the award.
+Learn more about the current year's nominees on our school's WAW webpage.

 Each year we kick off the WAW program in Sept. with all students being introduced to the current year's books in their library skills classes.
 Students receive bookmarks listing the current WAW titles, and the list is also available online.
 The list is divided into two age categories: grades 3-5, and grades 6-8.
 In general, the books on each list are intended for a target audience of children in the specified grade level.
 However, students are welcome to read books off of both lists, and there are many titles that would be appropriate for both age ranges.